Easy, Soft Sourdough Sandwich Bread Recipe (1 Day)

 What do you grease your loaf pans with?

-I use an avocado oil spray to grease my loaf pans.
+I use an avocado oil spray to grease any loaf pans that aren’t nonstick.
 I’ve also used Pam because it’s so darn effective, but I am working hard to choose healthier ingredients.
 If you don’t want to use any oil, I’ve lined the pan with parchment paper, and that worked wonderfully.

 Is there a cold proof?